How Can Sleep be Linked to Weight Loss?

 What I Recommend for a Good Night’s Sleep:

-You have heard me talk many times about switching your genetics off with the right lifestyle.
-Taking the right exercise and using techniques to decrease stress to reduce inflammation and for overall good health is important.
+You have often heard me talk about switching your genetics off with the right lifestyle.
+Taking the right exercise and using techniques to decrease stress to reduce inflammation and for overall good health is essential.

-Following the Eat Burn Sleep program is scientifically proven to optimise mental and physical health and will promote good sleep.
+Following the Eat Burn, Sleep program is scientifically proven to optimize mental and physical health and will promote good sleep.

 Can Supplements Help Sleep?

-Please listen to the supplements talk under Nutrition in the Videos section that I did about my findings with supplements and the companies that produce them.
+Please listen to the supplements talk under Nutrition in the Videos section about my findings with supplements and the companies that produce them.

 Finally, sleep is essential for brain function and performance.
-This means the quality of your sleep impacts your work and your mood.
+This means the quality of your sleep impacts your work, studies, and mood.

 The worst form of torture is sleep deprivation – ask new mums and dads about that!

-After a good night of sleep, I see “La vie en rose” (life in pink) and I find myself being a better mother, a better friend, a better partner in life and in business.
+After a good night of sleep, I see “La vie en rose” (life in pink) and find myself a better mother, friend, and partner in life and business.

 Summary About Sleep and Weight Loss

-Sleep is definitely necessary for good health and it is never too late to get out of poor sleep patterns.
-Many people that have had poor sleeping patterns for decades have turned their lives around on the Eat Burn Sleep program.
+Sleep is necessary for good health, and it is never too late to get out of poor sleep patterns.

-They have reset their bodies into good sleep patterns with the right nutrition and lifestyle guidance – and lost weight.
+As I mentioned, members of Eat Burn Sleep have reset their bodies into good sleep patterns with the proper nutrition and lifestyle guidance – and lost weight.

-You may be interested in listening to my podcast on mental health and chronic inflammation.
+You may be interested in my podcast on mental health and chronic inflammation.